Pololak/Multi-Editable-Old-Color-Triggers/about.md

 # Multi-Editable Old Color Triggers

-This mod restors the ability to edit multiple old color triggers at once.
+This mod restores the ability to edit multiple old color triggers at once.